 Check if the company you are working with starts out with a network assessment for your IT software and equipment.
 Usually, this means checking the status and specifications of your machines and software for any compatibility issues.
 If you want a long term working relationship with your IT provider, having the right operating software is essential.
 If a solution is incompatible with your system, such as the browser, operating system or the devices, then the software would be inoperable.
 Also, check if the status of your network is what it needs to be.
 Choose a solution that best fits your organization; do some research on the advantages and disadvantages of web and cloud based solutions.

 It is crucial that the service desk operates when your employees are working.
-Usually, service desks operate during office hours like 8-5, but it would be a bonus if there is a 24/7 emergency line.
+Usually, service desks operate during office hours, but it would be a bonus if there was a 24/7 emergency line.
 Ask about the kind of options and hours you have to seek support.
 A good company will put customers first, are easily contactable, reliable and knowledgeable.

 Also, it is important to note where the helpdesk staff is located.
 Some service providers outsource their services to an offshore company, which might not be good if you require knowledge of the local environment and businesses.